-Intel forecasts first-quarter below estimates, shares fall
+Intel's forecast misses on slowing China, data center; shares tumble

 The company said data center missed expectations “on softer China demand” and “cloud deceleration”.

+Revenue in the company’s client computing business, which includes sales to PC makers was $9.82 billion, missing FactSet estimates of $10.01 billion.

-Intel reported net income of $5.20 billion, or $1.12 per share, for the fourth-quarter ended Dec.
-29, compared with a loss of $687 million, or 15 cents per share, a year earlier. (bit.ly/2FN4ac0)
+Intel reported bit.ly/2FN4ac0 net income of $5.20 billion, or $1.12 per share, for the fourth-quarter ended Dec.
+29, compared with a loss of $687 million, or 15 cents per share, a year earlier.

 Net revenue rose to $18.66 billion from $17.05 billion, but missed estimates of $19.01 billion.